-Shaded by trees, DeMartin Backcountry Camp is a hike uphill from Hwy 101
+The shaded DeMartin Backcountry Camp is a two- to three-mile hike from US 101.

 To prepare for any trip to this location, download the detailed DeMartin Backcountry guide and map.
 (PDF)

 • Access to the Coastal Trail - DeMartin Section and DeMartin backcountry camp generally require crossing the busy U.S. 101 highway.
 Please proceed with caution!